ConvertKit/convertkit-wordpress/TESTING.md

 ## Next Steps

-Once your test(s) are written and successfully run locally, submit your branch via a new [Pull Request](https://github.com/Kit (formerly ConvertKit)/convertkit-wordpress/compare).
+Once your test(s) are written and successfully run locally, submit your branch via a new [Pull Request](https://github.com/ConvertKit/convertkit-wordpress/compare).

 It's best to create a Pull Request in draft mode, as this will trigger all tests to run as a GitHub Action, allowing you to double check all tests pass.